 The Audit Committee is also responsible for engaging an independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by the independent registered public accounting firm and considering the range of audit and non-audit fees.
-The Audit Committee's purpose and responsibilities are more fully set forth in the committee's charter, which was adopted by the Board of Directors on May 12, 2008 and amended on July 26, 2011, and is available in the Investor Relations section of our web site at www.AGNC.com.
+The Audit Committee's purpose and responsibilities are more fully set forth in the committee's charter, which was adopted by the Board of Directors on May 12, 2008 and amended on July 26, 2011 and October 26, 2012, and is available in the Investor Relations section of our web site at www.AGNC.com.
 The committee's meetings include, whenever appropriate, executive sessions with our independent external auditors, without the presence of management.
 The Audit Committee is currently composed of Dr. Davis and Messrs.
 Couch, Dobbs and Harvey.
 Mr. Harvey serves as Chair.
-Each member of this committee is independent, as defined in Rule 5605(a)(2) of the NASDAQ rules.
+Each member of this committee is independent, as defined in Rule 5605(a)(2) of the NASDAQ rules and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board of Directors has determined that Mr. Harvey is an "audit committee financial expert" (as defined in Item 407 of Regulation S-K under the Securities Act).